brickbots/PiFinder/docs/source/skysafari.rst

    :alt: Setup

-You should be able to use ``pifinder.local`` for the IP address, but if this does not work, check the `Status screen <./user_guide#status>`_ for the numeric IP address of the PiFinder.
+You should be able to use ``pifinder.local`` for the IP address, but if this does not work, check the Status screen for the numeric IP address of the PiFinder.
 Port 4030 seems to be the default for SkySafari, but change it to 4030 if there is another value populated.

 Click 'Next' to continue